patriciogonzalezvivo/eyeo16/README.md

 … to a webpage that I’m sure is familiar to a lot of us :)

-and it took me a while to understand what was going on on this page... that this was a **community of people making ART with CODE**.
+and it took me a while to understand what was going on on this page... that this was a community of people making ART with CODE.
 I felt like I’d tapped into a world of misfits like me, and I wanted to use these tools for expressive art therapy…

 --